celest-dev/website/docs/functions/exceptions.md

 ## Using custom exceptions

 Below is an example of how to define a custom exception.
-You can create exceptions in any Dart file inside your `celest` folder.
-For this example, the exception type is defined in `<flutter_app>/celest/functions/my_exception.dart`.
+You can create exceptions inside your `celest/lib/exceptions.dart` file.

 ```dart
 class MyException implements Exception {